ABOUT INTERNATIONAL RELATIONS SUMMER RESEARCH COLLEGE (SRC)

 During the summer, roughly ten undergraduates have the opportunity to participate in the Summer Research College (SRC).
-The Summer Research College, coordinated by the International Relations Program Office and the Department of Political Science, is designed to foster close intellectual exchange by engaging students in research with a faculty member on a new or ongoing research project.
+The Summer Research College, coordinated by the Department of Political Science and the Program in International Relations, is designed to foster close intellectual exchange by engaging students in research with a faculty member on a new or ongoing research project.
 The program is a unique opportunity for undergraduate students from diverse disciplines to undertake research with a faculty mentor while being paid for their work.

 In addition to research, students have the opportunity to learn from their fellow undergraduates during lunch seminars held twice a week.
 In the seminars, students present their work to both their student peers and a panel of SRC faculty.